google/rekall/docs/Manual/Plugins/Windows/Registry/index.md

 ---
-layout: plugin
+layout: plugin_index
-title: Registry Plugins
+title: Windows Registry Plugins
 ---

-The Windows Registry persists in memory.
-The following plugin are able to extract registry artifacts from the memory image.
-It is also possible to dump registry hives for offline analysis.
+Rekall has a complete registry parser.
+Many Rekall plugins are able to recover registry keys from memory.